Hyron Andrews: Career

 Andrews was named in a 37-man training squad for the South Africa national under-20 rugby union team and was included in the squad that embarked on a two-match tour of Argentina.
 He was an unused replacement in their 25–22 victory over Argentina, but started their 39–28 victory a few days later.

 Upon the team's return, Andrews was named in the final squad for the 2015 World Rugby Under 20 Championship.
 He didn't get any game time in their first of three matches in Pool B of the competition, a 33–5 win against hosts Italy, but was used as a replacement in their 40–8 win against Samoa and their 46–13 win over Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 He was named on the bench for their semi-final match against England, but did not come on as South Africa lost 20–28 to be eliminated from the competition by England for the second year in succession.
 He also didn't feature in their third-place play-off match against France, which South Africa won 31–18 to secure third place in the competition.

+Andrews joined Premiership Rugby club Sale Sharks on a short-term loan in February 2024.
+However, Andrews would stay with Sale on a one-year contract extension until the end of the 2024–25 season.